-- "Your attention please...it is now okay to return to your classroom and resume normal operations.
-I would like to thank and commend all students and staff for their cooperation. - 1.
-This action signifies the emergency is over.
+"Your attention, please...it is now okay to return to your classroom and resume normal operations.
+I thank and commend all students and staff for their cooperation.

-2. If appropriate, teachers immediately begin discussions and activities to address student's fears, anxieties, and other concerns.
+- 1. This action signifies the emergency is over. - 2.
+If appropriate, teachers immediately begin discussions and activities to address students' fears, anxieties, and other concerns.